navapbc/template-infra/docs/infra/set-up-aws-account.md

 * You'll need to have [set up infrastructure tools](./set-up-infrastructure-tools.md), like Terraform, AWS CLI, and AWS authentication.
 * You'll also need to make sure the [project is configured](/infra/project-config/main.tf).
+* You'll need to have [decided on your environments and AWS account strategy](./set-up-aws-accounts.md)

 ## Instructions